 There is an agreed procedure for Directors to take independent professional advice if necessary and at the Company's expense.

 Nomination Committee

-There have been no appointments to the Board since the current members took office on 30 August 2019.
-Accordingly, since that date there has been no cause to form a Nominations Committee nor has one met.
+There have been no appointments to the Board since the current members took office in 2019.
+Accordingly, since then there has been no cause to form a Nominations Committee nor has one met.

 Stewardship Code